 Few things complicate a relationship quite like money.
 As a result, if your spouse’s family asks for financial help, it’s normal to feel pretty conflicted about the matter.
 You may want to lend your support but might worry about how the move could harm the relationship.
 The trick is, aside from very specific situations, it usually isn’t a good idea.
 If you’re wondering why you shouldn’t loan your spouse’s family money, here’s what you need to know.

 Strain on Your Relationship with Them

 First and foremost, lending someone money alters the dynamic.
 If you’re the one who is owed money back, you may find yourself judging every spending decision your spouse’s family member makes and, if you don’t approve of their choices, can quickly become frustrated or angry.

 The family member may also feel under great pressure.
 Even if they make wise financial choices after receiving the cash, they may worry that you have certain expectations of them.
 This can also harm the relationship, even if you’re more than willing to be patient.

 Harm to Your Marriage

-When you lend money to your spouse’s family, you and your spouse may view the situation differently.
+When your spouse’s family borrows emergency cash, you and your spouse may view the situation differently.
 They may be harder or easier on their family than you are, creating a divide in your marriage about how to handle the situation moving forward.